 Fiona, you have been involved in this domain for some time, any personal reflections or vision that you can share with our readers?

 My own vision is for people working in IT to be recognized as true professionals.
 Our work with the European Commission on a professionalism framework has started to put some shape on this – it encompasses ethics, a body of knowledge, competences and of course education and training.
 The potential of IT to do good or harm today is enormous, and the skills gaps exacerbate this, as well as impede the European economy.

 Organizations, governments, consultancies, education and training providers are all part of the solution.

-Changing the public perception of IT urgently needs to happen to spur the supply, and career development program, education and training can bolster the existing talent pool.
-Organizations, governments, consultancies, education and training providers are all part of the solution.
+Changing the public perception of IT urgently needs to happen to spur the supply, and career development programs, education, and training can bolster the existing talent pool.
+Organizations, governments, consultancies, education, and training providers are all part of the solution.

-Our own contribution is to catalyse this professionalization by bringing all the parties who care about IT staff, along with our own expertise and the professional bodies, to our IT Professionalism Europe event.
+Our own contribution is to catalyze this professionalization by bringing all the parties who care about IT staff, along with our own expertise and the professional bodies, to our IT Professionalism Europe event.

 CEPIS was established in 1989 by 9 European informatics societies.
 Currently, it represents over 450,000 ICT and informatics professionals in 32 countries.